frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 A few days ago, on the Friday of the fifth week of Lent, we had the feast day of the Grandmother.
 The Grandmother is somebody who looms very large on our screen.
 Probably we have a lot of devotion to her and ask her for all sorts of small things.

-It is important occasionally that we consider her figure a little more deeply in our prayer, and see how God wanted, as our Father has told us many times, the role of the Grandmother and of Aunt Carmen in the whole of Opus Dei, and in our lives, very particularly.
+It is important occasionally that we consider her figure a little more deeply in our prayer, and see how God wanted, as our Father \[St. Josemaría\] has told us many times, the role of the Grandmother and of Aunt Carmen in the whole of Opus Dei, and in our lives, very particularly.

 On one occasion, I think it was in Singapore, Don Javier was talking about how, on the plane when they were going there, Don Joaquin could not find his glasses.
 He came to the conclusion that he had left his glasses back at the departure lounge of the airport.